arkascha/php-units/README.md

 Example:
 This is a short example of a header definition taken from a tfpdf application:

-    use arkascha\units;
+    use arkascha\unitmath;
-    // $this is an object hgolding some document attributes like file paths and the like try {
+    // $this is an object holding some document attributes like file paths and the like try {
       // define a box inside the header by its position(x,y) and size(w,h) and a unit
       $box = units\geo\Area::fromScalars($this->leftHeaderPadding,